 This is a Canadian adapted version of the original best-selling Outdoor Life book.
 It’s nice to see us Canadians getting some love, so of course it’s on the list.The Ultimate Survival Manual covers a huge array of topics.
 This includes your essentials, wilderness, disaster, and urban survival situations.
 The book is filled with clear, concise instructions, helpful diagrams, essential checklists, and inspirational first-person stories, this book is a fascinating armchair read that could potentially safe your life.

 Although Outdoor Life calls it the “Ultimate” manual, this book will serve as a great coffee table read for everyone to enjoy and learn from.
 Get a sneak peak inside the book at Amazon.
 It’s available in hardcover, paperback, and for the Kindle.

 Survive!Survive! is written by Survivorman, Les Stroud.
 You can’t get any more Canadian than this guy.
 Survive! comes in hardcover, paperback, and Kindle format.

 Survive! includes detailed information on the following:

 • preparing for survival, mentally and physically

 • finding, collecting and making water

 • types of shelter

-Les uses his experiences from traveling on 6 continents and field-tested techniques to create this book.
+Les uses his experiences from traveling on 6 continents using field-tested techniques to create this book and earn its right on the Best Survival Books list.
 Definitely a must read before heading into the wild.
 Check it out on Amazon.